 Our product designer Danka Đurić will share her experience and explain to you the elements of design for e-learning platforms.

-She will go through the trends and good practices of using proper graphics, colors, and images and other design elements.
+She will go through the trends and good practices of using proper graphics, colours, and images and other design elements.

 #1 Composition in e-learning platform design